VolvoCarsMobility/sensible-logging-for-android/README.md

 ![header-image](header.png)
-Sensible logging for Android aim to provide no-nonsense logging API that is easily extended.
+Sensible logging for Android aim to provide no-nonsense logging frontend API that is easily extended.
 The goal of this library is *not* to be rich in features, but to provide a stable baseline for you to build on in your own projects.

 ## Core concepts